 - There is an initial deposit requirement associated with forward contracts ranging from three to 10 per cent depending on the length of your contract.
 Please reach out to your relationship manager who can look to see whether you are eligible for a credit facility to help cover this.

 For more information download our free FX hedging guide below.

 How do forward contracts work at WorldFirst?

 The spot price is the current market price at which a currency pair is bought or sold for immediate payment and delivery.
-We offer a fully transparent pricing model, which sets the forward contracts being offered apart in the marketplace.

 Types of forward contracts